Lam Research

 LRCX

-Lam Research Corp is a leading global manufacturer of semiconductor wafer fabrication equipment, specializing in the critical processes of deposition and etch that build up and selectively remove layers on silicon wafers.
-The company is a dominant player in its field, holding the top market share in etch and a clear second position in deposition, serving the world's largest chipmakers like TSMC, Samsung, Intel, and Micron.
-The current investor narrative is overwhelmingly focused on Lam's role as a critical infrastructure provider for the AI-driven expansion in semiconductor manufacturing, with recent news highlighting massive capital expenditure plans from memory customers like Micron as a powerful tailwind, fueling a debate about the sustainability of its explosive growth trajectory.…
+Lam Research Corporation is a global leader in semiconductor wafer fabrication equipment, specializing in the critical processes of deposition and etch that build and pattern layers on silicon wafers.
+The company holds a dominant market position as the top player in etch technology and a clear second in deposition, serving as a critical enabler for the world's largest chipmakers like TSMC, Samsung, Intel, and Micron, with a significant exposure to the memory (DRAM and NAND) market.
+The current investor narrative is overwhelmingly centered on the company's role as a primary beneficiary of the AI-driven semiconductor boom, with recent news highlighting record quarterly results, massive capital expenditure plans from customers like Micron, and a powerful sector rotation into AI infrastructure stocks, validating the multi-year build-out thesis.…

 LRCX